theloniustrout/danstore/README.md

 Increasing the distribution of ownership of manufacturing & energy production provides a means to disengage with centralized entities involved in displacement of salaried labor via AI, robotics, & surveillance & market-consolidation via mind control.
 The reference system in development is designed to provide a viable alternative for those interested in devloping these concepts in their communities.

-All products are designed to be scalable from single family to village-sized or larger & are intended to outperform modern industry standards.
+All tools are designed to be scalable from single family to village-sized or larger & are intended to outperform modern industry standards.

 ![Alt text](png/igbt.png)
 [IGBT design](https://github.com/paltatech/VESC-controller) based off a Silicon Carbide reference.
 The wide-bandgap materials are good for power densities in excess of a megawatt for a small system.